smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 You must add a `ROLL_IN_PROGRESS` constant to signify that the die has been rolled but the result is not yet returned.
 Also add a `DiceRolled` event to the contract.

-Only owner can execute the `rollDice` function.
+Only the owner of the contract can execute the `rollDice` function.

 ```solidity
 // SPDX-License-Identifier: MIT